ncstate-delta/moodle-mod_zoom/README.md

 ## Changelog

+v4.10.0

+- Feature: Option for redefine licenses to only affect users on 'this' Moodle server #436 (thanks @KepaUrzelai)
+  - New setting `zoom/instanceusers`
+- Bugfix: Process recordings deletes one meeting at a time #439 (thanks @juanbrunetmf)
+- Code quality: Use short array syntax (MDLSITE-4776) #447
+- Code quality: One space around assignment operators (MDLSITE-6594) #457

 v4.9.2

 - Bugfix: New meetings did not know which user to check for security settings #438 (thanks @haietza)